 Un-pair and Reconnect:

-If resetting AirPods didn’t help the cause then you should consider un-pairing the AirPods from your device and reconnect them from scratch.
-Remember, un-pairing the AirPods from your iPhone automatically un-pairs them from your iPad, Apple Watch and Mac but doing the same from your iPad only un-pairs them form the iPad and not any other device.
+If resetting AirPods didn’t help the cause then you should consider un-pairing the AirPods from your device and reconnecting them from scratch.
+Remember, un-pairing the AirPods from your iPhone automatically un-pairs them from your iPad, Apple Watch and Mac but doing the same from your iPad only un-pairs them from the iPad and not any other device.
 Here is what you need to do.

 1. Go to the Settings on your iPhone.